h-yung/authportal/README.md

-# Introduction

-This list app allows for picture uploading per task.
-Some tasks not tagged private can be pooled and shared.

-Meant to help with habit forming.
-Tasks also take in timestamps.

 Built on the following.

 A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app